wp-plugins/wordpress-ecommerce/readme.txt

 * Customers can checkout without being a site user
 * Order status tracking for customers on the front end.
 Previous orders are stored in a cookie and/or user meta.
 * More quality features than any other WordPress e-commerce plugin.

-* Multiple payment gateways - Premium Version only!
+* Multiple popular payment gateways - Premium Version only!

 = MarketPress Premium =
 MarketPress Lite is a fully functional but limited version of our <a href='http://premium.wpmudev.org/project/e-commerce'>full MarketPress plugin</a>.
 Here are some of the features you'll get in the premium version available on WPMU DEV: